cs396-web-dev/spring2021/pages/_assignments/hw1.md

 <img class="large frame" src="/spring2021/assets/images/hw1/img2.png"/>

 To test our API, we're going to be using [Postman](https://www.postman.com/downloads/), which is a GUI that lets us send HTTP requests to a specified endpoint.
 Download Postman, open it up, and put `http://localhost:8081` in the "Enter request URL" bar.
-Make sure GET is selected in the dropdown and cliek Send; You should see the response from the request as below:
+Make sure GET is selected in the dropdown and click Send; You should see the response from the request as below:

 <img class="large frame" src="/spring2021/assets/images/hw1/img3.png"/>